seungwoochoe/dictionanki/README.md

 And voilà, you're done!

 Optionally, you can set some options by opening the workflow located in "~/Library (hidden folder, press `⌘⇧.`to reveal)/Services" and modifying the JavaScript inside.
-Check out the first few lines of [main.js](https://github.com/seungwoochoe/dictionanki/blob/main/main.js) to see the available options.
+Available options are listed at the beginning of [main.js](https://github.com/seungwoochoe/dictionanki/blob/main/main.js).

 If you'd like to create a Quick Action by yourself, you can reference the [Quick Action example](https://github.com/seungwoochoe/dictionanki#quick-action-example) below.